duniter/duniter/doc/Protocol.md

 Local validation verifies the coherence of a well-formatted block, withtout any other context than the block itself.

+##### Nonce

+* `Nonce` value may be any zero or positive integer.
+This field is a special field allowing for document hash to change for proof-of-work computation.

 ##### PreviousHash

 * `PreviousHash` must be present if `Number` field is over `0` value.